-Please note: This event has been cancelled and will be rescheduled.
+Please note: This event has been canceled and will be rescheduled.
 Stay tuned for updates

 About the film-maker

-Caitlin Manning is a filmmaker, feminist and an anti-capitalist, anti-racist and anti-patriarchal grandmother.
+Caitlin Manning is a filmmaker, feminist, anti-capitalist, anti-racist, and anti-patriarchal grandmother.
 She is a recently-retired professor of film at CSU Monterey Bay, participant and video propagandist for various movements and radical groupings (student occupation movement, Occupy Oakland, Antifa actions, Prison Strike).
 She was the co-founder of Processed World magazine.